How to assign applications to different sound outputs and inputs in Windows 10

 3. Select the output device you need.

-The EarTrumpet app (download from the Microsoft Store) comes with better functionality through it's much more comprehensive interface.
+The EarTrumpet app (reviewed in detail here) comes with better functionality through it's much more comprehensive interface.
 With fewer clicks, you can achieve more than with the volume interface currently integrated by default in Windows 10.
 EarTrumpet's main features are:

 - Controls classic and modern app volumes